nickbuker/datasurveyor/README.md

 ## General features

 ### Description
 The methods within `GeneralFeatures` are intended for use with any data.
-Surveyor expects inputs to be of type Pandas Series or DataFrame, but has no type expectations for the data within those structures.
+Datasurveyor expects inputs to be of type Pandas Series or DataFrame, but has no type expectations for the data within those structures.

 <a name="general-features-import"></a>